Pack Status: Active. Designated in 2017.

 In September 2018, the carcass of a yearling female from the Lassen Pack was found, and the matter remains under investigation.

-The Lassen family raised four pups for 2019.
-The original breeding male has not been detected since spring 2019, and the breeding female has been spotted with a black male wolf (LAS16M) since roughly June 2019.
+The Lassen family raised five pups in 2019.
+The original breeding male, LAS02M, has not been detected with the pack since spring 2019.
+A new adult male (LAS16M) began traveling with the pack as early as June 2019.
 LAS16M’s origin is currently unknown, and he is not related to other known California wolves.
-He sired a litter of five pups in 2020 with LAS01F, the pack’s original breeding female, but she has not been detected since fall 2020.
+He has sired the pack’s litters since 2020.

 Near the end of summer 2020, LAS13M, a collared yearling, dispersed from the pack.
 He traveled through Lassen and Modoc counties before entering Oregon in early October 2020.